 - the full reasons for the proposed pre-commencement condition, set out clearly and precisely

 - the full reasons for the proposed condition being a pre-commencement condition, set out clearly and precisely

 - the date by which we must receive your response.
-It must not be before the last day of the 10 working days beginning with the day after the date when the notice was given
+It must not be before the last day of the 10 working days starting the day after the date we gave notice

-In the event that you have provided a substantive response, but we cannot come to an agreement with you about the need for a pre-commencement condition, it is likely that permission for the entire development will be refused.
+If you’ve provided a substantive response, but we can’t agree the need for a pre-commencement condition, we’ll likely refuse permission for the development.

-Depending on the nature of the development, we may also attach bespoke pre-commencement conditions which are necessary to make the development acceptable in planning terms.
-These may be attached after we have consulted with external agencies such as Historic England, Environment Agency, Natural England, London Underground, Transport for London or Thames Water.
+Depending on the development’s nature, we may also attach bespoke pre-commencement conditions necessary to make it acceptable in planning terms.
+We may attach these after consulting external agencies like Historic England, Environment Agency, Natural England, London Underground, Transport for London or Thames Water.